-A stroke is a life changing event that can lead to devastating losses (like the loss of independence, beloved hobbies, or even relationships.
+A stroke is a life changing event that can result in losses, such as the loss of independence, beloved hobbies, or even relationships.
 This can push some survivors into grief.

-Because when stroke survivors experience these emotions, it could mean they are moving through the stages of grief; and this also means they are one step closer to the final stage: acceptance.
+Therefore, when stroke survivors experience emotions such as anger and depression, it could mean they are moving through the stages of grief; and that they are one step closer to the final stage: acceptance.

 However, it’s important to take the right steps to ensure that you are supported and do not get stuck in anger or depression.
-It often helps to join a stroke support group or enlist the help of a psychotherapist.
+It often helps to join a stroke support group and seek psychological care when appropriate, such as talk therapy.

 Tips to Boost Recovery After Stroke

 Hopefully these signs of recovery from stroke help you identify and celebrate milestones in your recovery.
 While the timeline in which you may experience them is different among survivors, the best way to maximize your chances of recovery is to keep pursuing therapy.

 To help you keep improving, here are some tips to promote recovery from stroke: